Water is integral to what we do and vital to the longevity of BHP. We depend on access to water and cannot operate without it.

 Over the period of FY2018 to FY2022 we had a public water-related sustainability target to reduce FY2022 freshwater withdrawal1 by 15 per cent from adjusted FY2017 levels across our operated assets.
 The FY2018 to FY2022 target was exceeded with a 29 per cent reduction of freshwater withdrawal from adjusted FY20217 levels across our operated assets.

-We committed in our Water Stewardship Position Statement to developing CBWTs, with the aim to improve our internal BHP water management and contribute to the collective benefit and shared approaches to water management in the regions where we operate.
-Informed by catching scale risk assessments and WRSAs, in FY2023 we released our first suite of asset-level CBWTs, which will apply for seven years until FY2030.3
+In our Water Stewardship Position Statement, we committed to developing CBWTs, with the aim to improve our internal BHP water management and contribute to the collective benefit and shared approaches to water management in the regions where we operate.
+Informed by catchment-scale risk assessments and WRSAs, in FY2023 we released our first suite of asset-level CBWTs, which will apply for seven years until FY2030.3

-Due to the regional nature of water challenges our CBWTs recognises that water challenges vary by location due to physical and social differences.4 For example in our Chilean assets, where our water is now predominately sourced from desalination, marine protection and efficiency of water use are key water challenges.
+Due to the regional nature of water challenges our CBWTs recognise that water challenges vary by location due to physical and social differences.4 For example in our Chilean assets, where our water is now predominately sourced from desalination, marine protection and efficiency of water use are key water challenges.
 The CBWTs are intended to contribute to more effectively addressing the shared water challenges in our operating regions and were informed by our catchment knowledge and our WRSAs.
-Performance against these CBWTs will be reported in future disclosures and we will continue to test the relevance of the CBWTs and milestones as the collective understanding of the catchments where we operate grows.
-More information on the WRSAs and CBWTs can be found at Shared water challenges.
+We will continue to test the relevance of the CBWTs and milestones as the collective understanding of the catchments where we operate grows.
+More information on the WRSAs and CBWTs can be found at Shared water challenges and in the below Performance section.

 We set a longer-term goal in FY2017 to collaborate to enable integrated water resource management in all catchments where we operate by FY2030.
 We reviewed this longer-term goal during the development of our new 2030 goals and have incorporated our longer-term water goal into our Healthy environment goal.
 Our 2030 Healthy environment goal is supported by our CBWTs, as they are expected to contribute to the protection and or restoration of water-dependent ecosystems in the vicinity of our operated assets.